Police: Man hurt after shooting on Boulder Dr. in Newport News

 When officers arrived, they found the man who'd been shot.

-There is no word on any suspects or what led the shooting.
+There is no word on any suspects or what led to the shooting.

 Anyone with information is asked to call the Crime Line at 1-888-LOCK-U-UP.
 You can remain anonymous.